AndrzejSS/ShopifyChallenge-Fall2021/README.md

 #### 1) Overview:
 This application exposes REST apis for uploading, searching, and downloading images.
-It uses Spring boot with an in memory SQL database using H2 for datastorage.
+It uses Spring boot and H2 for an in memory SQL database.

-Images are represented with the Image class that contains a name, id, isPublic for determining if other users can access the image, username for determining which user owns the image, a byte[] for storing the actual image, and a list of tags that are used to describe the image for searching.
+Images are represented with the Image class that contains a name, id, isPublic (for determining if other users can access the image), username (for determining which user owns the image), a byte[] (for storing the actual image), and a list of tags that are used to describe the image for searching.

-Users are managed by a very very basic User class, the class just contains a username and password that is stored in the DB once created.
-When a user logs in a token is generated and associated with that user and then returned with the response to be used to authenticate future requests.
+Users are managed by a very very basic User class.
+The class just contains a username and password that is stored in the DB once created.
+When a user logs in, a token is generated and associated with that user and then returned with the response to be used to authenticate future requests.

 #### 2) How to Use:
 If you have Maven installed you can run "mvn spring-boot:run" in the root directory.

-The project can also be run by running " java -jar ./target/demo-0.0.1-SNAPSHOT.jar " There are sample Postman calls included in the root directory.
+The project can also be run by running " java -jar ./target/demo-0.0.1-SNAPSHOT.jar "

+There are sample Postman calls included in the root directory.